iterative/dvc.org/content/docs/command-reference/commit.md

 Data and pipelines are up to date.
 ```

+Instead of reproducing the pipeline for changes that do not produce a different
-Optimization of resources can be easily maintained.
-Use `commit` to both Git and DVC, when ready.
-Since
+output of pipeline stages, use `commit` to both git and DVC.
+Since this pipeline
-this pipeline is up to date, `dvc repro` will not do anything.
+is up to date, `dvc repro` will not do anything.